spencebl/CSU-Industry-Skills/README.md

 It is recommended to create a conda environment for the notebook, using Python 3.11

+### Data Processing

+If you have the file `.\bert-model\data\bert_training_data.csv`, skip this section.

+If you don't have the file `.\bert-model\data\bert_training_data.csv`, uncomment the code in cells 2, 3, 8, and 9 to create the file.

-Be sure to have `descriptions.txt` and `all-csu-codes.csv` within the folder `bert-model/data/` when executing a fresh training session
+- Be sure to have `descriptions.txt` and `all-csu-codes.csv` within the folder `bert-model/data/` when executing a fresh training session.
+- Once the training data is created, comment out those cells again.

 ### Package Installationspip install pandas